eleanor-tosh/ThemeLight-hugo/content/blog/example-blog3.md

 title: Example blog post
 description: >-
   Example description goes here.
 This will give an idea of what the post is about.
+This will give an idea of what the post is about.
 image: /img/blog/blog3.jpg
 ---